keithledgerwood/WICLab-guide/003-bamboohr.md

 The Okta username format specifies the Okta username that will be used if a new user needs to be created to own an imported BombooHR account.
 You will use a custom expression to specify a replacement domain.

+4. Select *Every hour* for Schedule import.
-4. Select Custom for Okta username format.
+5. Select *Custom* for Okta username format.
-5. Enter the following expression, using your own domain:
+6. Enter the following expression, using your own domain:
 ```
 appuser.firstName + "." + appuser.lastName + "@yourwiclabdomain.com"
 ```

-6. Click **Save**.
+7. Click **Save**.

 ![alt_text](https://raw.githubusercontent.com/keithledgerwood/WICLab-guide/main/images/003/con-imp-3.png "image_tooltip")